Convex and Nonconvex Optimization Are Both Minimax-Optimal for Noisy Blind Deconvolution under Random Designs: Prior art

-Another line of work has focused on the development of fast nonconvex algorithms \cite{li2019rapid,lee2018fast,ma2017implicit,huang2018blind,ling2019regularized,charisopoulos2019composite,charisopoulos2019low}, which was largely motivated by recent advances in efficient nonconvex optimization for tackling statistical estimation problems \cite{candes2015phase,chen2017solving,charisopoulos2019low,keshavan2009matrix,jain2013low,zhang2016provable,chen2015fast,sun2016guaranteed,zheng2016convergence,wang2017solving,cai2019nonconvex,wang2017sparse,qu2017convolutional,duchi2019solving,ma2019optimization} (see \cite{chi2019nonconvex} for an overview). \cite{li2019rapid} proposed a feasible nonconvex recipe by attempting to optimize a regularized squared loss (which includes extra penalty term to promote incoherence), and showed that in conjunction with proper initialization, nonconvex gradient descent converges to the ground truth in the absence of noise.
-Another work \cite{huang2018blind} proposed a Riemannian steepest descent method by exploiting the quotient structure, which is also guaranteed to work in the noise-free setting with nearly minimal sample complexity.
-In addition, \cite{charisopoulos2019composite,charisopoulos2019low} accounted for outliers in the model and prove theoretical recovery guarantees for subgradient and prox-linear methods.
-Further, \cite{ling2019regularized,dong2018nonconvex,dong2018blind} extended the nonconvex paradigm to accommodate the blind demixing problem, which subsumes blind deconvolution as a special case.
+Another line of works has focused on the development of fast nonconvex algorithms \citep{li2019rapid,lee2018fast,ma2017implicit,huang2018blind,ling2019regularized,charisopoulos2019composite,charisopoulos2019low}, which was largely motivated by recent advances in efficient nonconvex optimization for tackling statistical estimation problems \citep{candes2015phase,chen2017solving,charisopoulos2019low,keshavan2009matrix,jain2013low,zhang2016provable,chen2015fast,sun2016guaranteed,zheng2016convergence,wang2017solving,cai2019nonconvex,wang2017sparse,qu2017convolutional,duchi2019solving,ma2019optimization} (see \citet{chi2019nonconvex} for an overview). \citet{li2019rapid} proposed a feasible nonconvex recipe by attempting to optimize a regularized squared loss (which includes extra penalty term to promote incoherence), and showed that in conjunction with proper initialization, nonconvex gradient descent converges to the ground truth in the absence of noise.
+Another work \citet{huang2018blind} proposed a Riemannian steepest descent method by exploiting the quotient structure, which is also guaranteed to work in the noise-free setting with nearly minimal sample complexity.
+Further, \citet{ling2019regularized,dong2018nonconvex} extended the nonconvex paradigm to accommodate the blind demixing problem, which subsumes blind deconvolution a special case.

-Going beyond algorithm designs, the past work \cite{choudhary2013identifiability,bahmani2015lifting,li2016identifiability,li2015,kech2017optimal} investigated how many samples are needed to ensure the identifiability of blind deconvolution under the subspace model.
-Furthermore, it is worth noting that another line of recent work \cite{wang2016blind,lee2016blind,zhang2017global,zhang2019structured,zhang2020symmetry,li2019multichannel,qu2019nonconvex,kuo2019geometry} studied a different yet fundamentally important model of blind deconvolution, assuming that one of the two signals is sparse instead of lying within a known subspace.
+Going beyond algorithm designs, the past works \citet{li2016identifiability,li2015,kech2017optimal} investigated how many samples are needed to ensure the identifiability of blind deconvolution under the subspace model.
+Furthermore, it is worth noting that another line of recent works \citet{wang2016blind,lee2016blind,zhang2017global,zhang2019structured,zhang2020symmetry,li2019multichannel,shi2020manifold,qu2019nonconvex} studied a different yet fundamentally important model of blind deconvolution, assuming that one of the two signals is sparse instead of lying within a known subspace.
 These are, however, beyond the scope of the current paper.